matthew-burchfield/chess/README.md

 # chess
-Unfinished simulation of a game of chess
+Unfinished simulation of a game of chess.
 Uploading this here just as a backup.